alexth4ef9/wsdd/README.md

  * `-n HOSTNAME`, `--hostname HOSTNAME`

-     Override the host name wsdd uses during discovery.
-By default the machine's host name is used (look at hostname(1)).
+     Set this to the FQDN of the cluster.
+The name is used to lookup the IP addresses.
 Only the host name part of a possible FQDN will be used in the default case.

  * `-w WORKGROUP`, `--workgroup WORKGROUP`